Skip to content

 How It Works

-1. Input Validation: The workflow receives a phone number and new onboarding status from another workflow
+1. Receive Input: The workflow accepts a phone number and new onboarding status from another workflow

-2. User Verification: Queries the database to check if exactly one user exists with the provided phone number
+2. Validate User: Checks if exactly one user exists with the provided phone number in the database

 Workflow Diagram